CHILD SUPPORT

 How is Child Support Awarded in Colorado?

-Colorado state law dictates that the court must award child support in an amount that is fair to both parents to ensure an adequate standard of living for the child(ren).
+Colorado state law dictates that the court must award support in an amount that is fair to both parents to ensure an adequate standard of living for the child(ren).
 A variety of factors go into determining which parent receives support, including the:

 - Number of financial resources available to the parents separately